Amtrak Cascades: Rolling stock

-A Talgo Series 8 trainset departs Portland Union Station with the engineer controlling the train from the cab located inside the power car.
+A Talgo Series 8 trainset departs Portland Union Station with the cab car leading.

 Service on the Cascades route is currently provided using equipment from Amtrak's national fleet, along with two articulated trainsets manufactured by Talgo.
 These cars are designed to passively tilt into curves, allowing the train to pass through them at higher speeds than a conventional train.
 The tilting technology reduces travel time between Seattle and Portland by 25 minutes.
 Current track and safety requirements limit the train's speed to 79 mph, although the trainsets are designed for a maximum design speed of 124 mph.